Pre-Congress Field Trip

 The field trip offers a conclusive extra stop of older (Cretaceous) carbonate strata of the Apulian forebulge depozone recording an intertidal flat setting.
 This site was a preferential loci for dinosaur transit, as a number of exceptionally well-preserved tracks indicate in one of the largest reptile footprint parks of Europe.

 The trip will start from and return to Matera during both the days of excursion.
 All the places are located 1-2 h driving, in easily accessible places with no relevant difficulty.

 Number of participants

 min 15 – max 30

-180 Euros (inclusive of: transport, material, 2 packed lunches and 1 dinner; the two days of field trip will be based on Matera; accommodation is in charge of each participant)
+Cost 300 Euros (inclusive of: transport, material, 2 packed lunches and 1 dinner; the two days of field trip will be based on Matera; accommodation in Matera is recommended and is in charge of each participant).